Game Day Preview: Allen at Utah

 About Allen:

-The Allen Americans have not played at home since New Year's Eve.
+The Allen Americans have not played a home game since New Year's Eve.
 The team will play 10 straight road games before returning home next week against Wichita.
 This is the longest stretch of road games in team history.
-The Americans are 6-1-0 on the current 10-game road trip.
+The Americans are 7-1-0 on the current 10-game road trip.

 About Utah:

-The Utah Grizzlies have lost just one time in regulation at home this season.
-The Grizzlies are 4-2-3-1 in their last 10 games.
+The Utah Grizzlies have lost just two times in regulation at home this season.
+The Grizzlies are 4-2-1-0 in their last 10 games.
 Utah like Allen has recently had several players promoted to the American Hockey League.
-Goaltender Kevin Carr was signed this week to a contract.
-The former Tulsa Oilers netminder played last season in England.
+Goaltender Kevin Carr made his second start of the season on Friday since being signed by Utah.
+He struggled last night giving up four goals on 22 shots.

 Final Thoughts: